 Until you start using a good password manager, chances are that despite your best intentions, you will slip back into bad password habits.

 A good password manager creates a strong password for each service and securely stores it.
-All your passwords are protected by encryption and there is no way for a hacker to compromise it.
+All your passwords are protected by encryption and there is no way for a hacker to compromise it, provided you have a secure “master password”.

 By using one, you eliminate the need to remember passwords and avoid bad habits such as using the same password on multiple sites, creating memorable passwords, and making something that you will forget.